gcode-de/internal-feature-request-board/README.md

 - As a POC this works without auth
 - We only need English
+- I can use a single dev branch instead of creating one per feature as you would in a work context

 ## Conscious decisions

 - Ignore responsiveness for now but make shure to add later
 - Mock database to save time
 - Ignore auth as it was not part of the app description
+- Make request description non required so you cann add quick thoughts and refine them later

 ## Core Domain Concepts